Wilkinsburg Community Ministry

 We Share Food with residents of Wilkinsburg and adjacent neighborhoods of East Homewood, East Liberty, Park Place, Regent Square, Swissvale, Braddock, Edgewood, Forest Hills, and areas of Penn Hills.

-Wilkinsburg’s challenges are well publicized.
+Wilkinsburg’s challenges are well-publicized.
 In the past sixty years, the community has seen a decline in population, income, and the departure of businesses.
 Wilkinsburg residents – current and former – continue to work to revitalize their borough, rejuvenate the education system, and solve the problems associated with poverty.
+By 2020, the contents of our pantry, including dry foods, canned goods, and frozen foods, could be combined into a different meal every day: a total of over 365 meal combinations, depending on what our neighbors chose to eat.
+Their choices were a foundation element of empowerment in nutrition and life.
+WCM focused more on a model of food sharing that encouraged people to “shop” for food, taking what they would eat, and leaving what they would not.

 The outcomes of our programs include reducing hunger in Wilkinsburg, supporting the health and well-being of our senior citizen neighbors, helping economically-challenged families have basic necessities, and keeping Wilkinsburg streets safer through partnerships with educational and after-school youth programs.
 We welcome you to learn more about our Food Sharing program.
 We urge you to get involved in the Wilkinsburg community by volunteering and/or making a donation at our Give Lively page.